DavidCEllis/ducktools-classbuilder/docs/extension_examples.md

 Really?
 Have you heard of [dataclasses](https://docs.python.org/3/library/dataclasses.html)?

 But we can also do that.
-These classes will not be slotted, however, due to the issues mentioned earlier.
+These classes will not be slotted, however, due to the issues mentioned in the readme.

 ```python
 import sys